 Before submitting your abstract, please ensure you have saved everything correctly.
 If you are submitting more than one abstract, fill in the form below and submit one document for each abstract.
 Deadline for submissions is September 19, 2022.

 - Guidelines are the same for those wishing to submit abstracts for oral or poster presentations.

 - Abstracts should be concise, focusing on why the study was done and on primary conclusions and may not exceed 400 words.
 No tables, figures, maps or literature cited should be included in the abstract.

 - Abstracts must be prepared in Microsoft Word.

-- The Science Program Committee strongly recommends that authors download the Example - Abstract and simply replace text in the example to ensure conformation to abstract guidelines.
+- The Science Program Committee strongly recommends that authors download the Example Abstracts and simply replace text in the example to ensure conformation to abstract guidelines.

 - The first word in the first line of the abstract page (in bold font and capitol letters) should indicate your first choice regarding presentation options – TALK or POSTER.

-- Abstracts must be received before or on [Date]; those failing to conform to guidelines or received after the deadline will not be considered.
+- Abstracts must be received before or (deadline will be posted soon); those failing to conform to guidelines or received after the deadline will not be considered.